often/leader/README.md

 this is very easy and straightforward, perhaps requires a bit better understanding of how css works like. check out the already existant theme files to get a better understanding of how theming in **leader** works like.

-if you are looking for a great color scheme/palette website, check out these three:
+if you are looking for a great color scheme/palette generator website, check out these three:
 - [palette](https://github.com/often/palette)
 - [Flat UI Colors](https://flatuicolors.com/)
 - [Coolors](https://coolors.co/)